Ihaka Lecture Series

 The 2021 Ihaka Lecture Series features three speakers who will describe how modern computing can be used to positively impact the world.

 Please note lectures commence at 6.30pm.
-Livestreams are also available for each lecture (click on the Register Now link for more information and livestream URL).
+Livestreams are also available for each lecture.

 Data Science in the Connected Era

 Dr Simon Urbanek Senior Lecturer, Department of Statistics, University of Auckland